Gianni Agnelli: Politics

 In 1991, Agnelli was appointed senator for life by Cossiga, then president of the Italian Republic.
-He joined the For the Autonomies group and was admitted to the Defense Commission of the Senate.
+He joined the For the Autonomies group and was admitted to the Defence Commission of the Senate.
 In 1994, he was among the three life senators (together with Giovanni Leone and Cossiga) to vote their confidence in the Berlusconi I Cabinet; it was the first time in the history of Italy that life senators were decisive for the confidence in an executive.
 When Berlusconi was about to enter politics, he said: "If he wins, an entrepreneur will have won.
 If he loses, Berlusconi will have lost."
 When the Prodi I Cabinet fell in 1998 and Massimo D'Alema was appointed Prime Minister of Italy and became the first post-Communist to hold the office of a NATO country, as well as Italy's only post-Communist prime minister, his vote in favour of confidence caused a sensation.
 He told the press that "today in Italy a left-wing government is the only one that can make right-wing policies."